Fitara/dota-lp/README.md

 # Dota 2 Landing Page Clone

 This is a project to clone the Dota 2 landing page using HTML, CSS, and JavaScript.
-The project is created for learning and improving web design and frontend development skills.
+The project is created for improving web design and frontend development skills.

 ## Project Description